PowerDNS-Admin/pda-next/README.md

 ## License

-This project is released under the MIT license.
+This project is released under the Attribution-NonCommercial 4.0 International license.
 For additional information, [see the full license](https://github.com/PowerDNS-Admin/pda-next/blob/main/LICENSE).

 ## Donate